Documentation

 To develop an app using the graphql builder, follow the steps below:

 3. Add the API implementation logic: Add the code that implements and instantiates the resolver functions.
-There's an example available in Using GraphQL to retrieve data from Master Data.

 1. Create the resolvers: Create the resolver functions that will run when your GraphQL endpoints are called.
 The functions must have the same names as the endpoints defined in the schema.
-If you're developing a Node service, you should add the TypeScript code (.ts files) in the node/resolvers folder.
+If you're developing a Node service, add the TypeScript code (.ts files) in the node/resolvers folder.

 4. Testing: Link the app to a development workspace for testing.
 Test the endpoints with the GraphQL IDE.